divyajeettt/CSE231/Assignment-1/README.md

 #### echo

-The `echo` command is used to write all its arguments to standard output.
+The `echo` command is used to write all its arguments to standard output followed by newline.
 It supports the following options:

 - `-n`: Trims the trailing newline and writes the arguments to stdout without it